octopwn/octopwn-wasm-documentation/docs/plugins/scanners/rdplogin.md

 The **RDP Login Scanner** in OctoPwn tests whether specified user credentials can successfully authenticate to a target system via Remote Desktop Protocol (RDP).
 This scanner helps identify systems that acquired credentials can log in to via RDP for potential further lateral movement.

+!!! tip "Authentication"
+    This scanner uses the same authentication surface as the [RDP client](../clients/rdp.md#authentication).
+    Use `PLAIN` for local accounts and standalone Windows logins, `NTLM` / `KERBEROS` for domain accounts, and combine `NTLM` + an NT-hash credential against hosts that allow RestrictedAdmin (often surfaced by [rdpcap](rdpcap.md)).
+The client doc has the full secret-type / CredSSP breakdown.

 ---

 ## Parameters